scripting/reallysimple/worknotes.md

 # Worknotes

+#### 9/29/22 by DW -- v0.4.20

+I did an update to the davefeedread package, but for some reason NPM isn't picking it up.
+So I changed the spec in package.json to specify the exact version or greater, to "force" it to use the correct version, I hope.

 #### 8/25/22 by DW -- v0.4.19

 We now return the markdowntext for items that have the source:markdown element.